-Moodle (Maltipoo in the US) is a cross between Maltese and Poodle.
-This small-sized dog is one of the best designer dog breeds nowadays.
+Moodle aka Maltipoo is a cross between Maltese and Poodle.
+This small-sized dog is one of the best designer dog breeds in Australia nowadays.

 It is a funny, affectionate, and very energetic dog that would not let you sit relaxed because this dog has a James Bond in it.
-In 2020, the popularity of Moodle dogs has been almost doubled.
+In 2021, the popularity of Moodle dogs has been almost doubled along with other Oodle breeds- Cavoodle and Groodle.

-If you are planning to get a Moodle puppy and looking for their positive and negative features or we can say the pros and cons, you are in the right place.
+If you are planning to get a Moodle puppy and looking for its positive and negative features aka the pros and cons, you are in the right place.

-In this article, we are going to cover the Moodle pros and cons in detail.
-So, let’s explore this top-class dog breed that is one of the top 3 dogs in Australia in 2020.
+In this article, you’ll find this dog’s pros and cons in detail.
+So, let’s explore this top-class dog breed that is one of the top 10 dogs in Australia in 2022.

 Related: Groodle Pros and Cons

 Only the person with allergies can tell you the importance of the dog with a low-shedding coat.
-And if you are the one who is looking for a breed with a low to non-shedding coat, Moodle is the ideal choice for you.
+And if you are the one who is looking for a breed with a low to non-shedding coat, the Moodle dog is the ideal choice for you.
+Both of its parent breeds have low-shedding coats, hence, this dog inherits the same from them.

 Easy to train

-The Moodle is a lovely non-dominant dog that loves to be handled with love.
+The Moodle or Maltipoo is a lovely non-dominant dog that loves to be handled with love.
 It won’t give you a tough time during the training sessions.
 All you need to do is make sure you don’t enforce the pooch, instead, try to make the training sessions rewarding.
+It is recommended to start their training from an early as it will be difficult for you to handle them later.

 While getting a dog, its temperament is one of the most important things that you should consider seriously.
-And when it comes to Moodle, he is a superstar in terms of temperament.
-It is gentle, playful, and highly tolerate dog breed.
+And when it comes to the Moodle dog, it is a superstar in terms of temperament.
+It is a gentle, playful, and highly tolerant dog breed.
+You’d rarely see the aggressive side of this dog and it even treats strangers with love and affection.

 Moderate exercise needs